Oier-Mk/DentalSegmentation/ReadMe.md

 - Preprocessing of the DICOM files into short 3D arrays to feed the neural network.
 - Preprocessing of the ground truth masks (NIIFTI format) into short 3D arrays to feed the neural network.
 - Postprocessing of the neural network output (short 3D arrays) into the final segmentation masks in NIFTI format.
+- Utils for the pre and post processing of the data. e.g. Cropping the data.

 ## How to use
 The code is compiled with CMake (recommended to build it in /build ).
 The executable dental_seg is created.
 The executable dental_seg has the following parameters: